kofi-teddy/django-api-design/README.md

 # trydrf

-More advance concepts with working with django restframework
+More advance concepts with working with django rest framework